 MBFC Credibility Rating: MEDIUM CREDIBILITY

 The American Legislative Exchange Council (ALEC) was founded in 1973 by Heritage Foundation co-founder and first president, religious conservative activists Paul Weyrich, Lou Barnett, and then Republican Illinois Congressman Henry Hyde.
-Their staff consists of mostly Republican Politicians and state lawmakers, and corporate representatives.
-On their about page they describe themselves as “America’s largest nonpartisan, voluntary membership organization of state legislators dedicated to the principles of limited government, free markets, and federalism.”
+Their staff consists primarily of Republican politicians, state lawmakers, and corporate representatives.
+On their about page, they describe themselves as “America’s largest nonpartisan, voluntary membership organization of state legislators dedicated to the principles of limited government, free markets, and federalism.”
 Further, according to their membership page, ALEC has 2000 members.
-Stuart Adams is the Senator for the Utah State Senate’s 22nd District; he is also currently serving as the chairman of the American Legislative Exchange Council (ALEC).
+Stuart Adams is the Senator for the Utah State Senate’s 22nd District; he is also currently serving as the American Legislative Exchange Council (ALEC) chairman.

 Funded by / Ownership